we-ready/notebook/English/junior.3.md

 One afternoon some boys made a lot of noise in class.
 The teacher got angry.
 He kept them in the classroom after school.
 He told them to add all the numbers from 1 to 100 together.

 The boys took out their exercise-books.
 All of them began to write the numbers down except one boy.
 He was new in the school.
 He looked out of the window for a few minutes.
 Then he wrote a number in his exercise-book and put up his hand.
 "May I go home, sir?" he asked.
-"Iknow the answer now".
+"I know the answer now".

 The teacher and the other boys were very surprised.
 "Bring it here." said the teacher.